Changing data with config modifiers

 3. the relevant stage of log processing

-You can link config modifiers to incoming or outgoing data at any of the four processing stages, and so can your connection.
-Simply choose the relevant selector where processing should happen.
+You can link config modifiers to incoming or outgoing data to most log stages (learn about log stages), and so can your connection.
+Review the tips below for linking.

 Source-managed versus destination-managed

-Each processing stage has two parts where you can link config modifiers: one that's source-managed and one that's destination-managed.
+Processing stages have two different parts for link config modifiers: one that's source-managed and one that's destination-managed.
 You can only link config modifiers to the part of the stage that your organization manages.

 For example, if your organization manages the source, you can't link a config modifier to a destination-managed part of a processing stage.